Logo

 Ramesses II had outlived many of his wives and children and left great memorials all over Egypt.

-Originally Ramesses II was buried in the tomb KV7 in the Valley of the Kings, but because of looting, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.
+Originally Ramesses II was buried in tomb KV7 in the Valley of the Kings, but because of looting in the valley, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.

 Ramesses II's mummy was eventually discovered in 1881 in TT320 inside an ordinary wooden coffin and is in Cairo's National Museum of Egyptian Civilization.